Divorce affects every aspect of your life. Asking questions important to

 assets sitting in accounts.
 Either way, it is important that these are

-to get an accurate overview as quickly as possible.
+an accurate overview as quickly as possible.

 a. employee benefits